 For any evening performances or special events held in the Carsen Theater, the Grace Gamm Theater, or the Gordon Gamm Theater, the Polk Café will be open.

 For general admission shows, it is best to call the Box Office in advance at 303-444-7328 to make sure we can accommodate your needs before you purchase tickets.
 For reserved seating shows, you can select the ADA-designated seats that best suit your individual needs.
 Please arrive 30 minutes before show time, and check in with the Box Office or Dairy house management staff.
+ADA-designated seats will be located in Row A of the Grace Gamm and Gordon Gamm Theaters and Row E of the Boedecker Theater.
+ADA-designated seats in the Carsen Theater will depend on the configuration of the particular performance.
+Dairy Hartman Box Office Associates and House Managers will work with you to make sure you purchase the seat that best fits your needs for a particular show.

 Personal listening devices (ear buds) are available free of charge to audience members attending all performances at The Dairy.
 To check them out, the box office will hold your driver’s license or credit card, returning it to you when the listening device is turned in to The Dairy House Manager on duty at the end of the performance.
 These earbuds are tuned into an FM frequency that receive sound picked up from the transmissions of choir mics suspended above our stages.
 Currently, over-the-ear listening devices are unavailable but you are welcome to bring your own.